Beverly Hills Cop: Plot

-Young and reckless Detroit Police Department detective Axel Foley's latest unauthorized sting operation goes sour when two uniformed officers intervene, resulting in a high-speed chase through the city that causes widespread damage.
-His superior, Inspector Douglas Todd, reprimands Axel for his behavior and threatens to fire him unless he changes his ways on the force.
-Axel arrives at his apartment to find it has been broken into by his childhood friend, Michael (Mikey) Tandino.
-When they were kids, Mikey and Axel committed grand theft auto together, and Mikey took the rap for it and served time in prison.
-He ended up working as a security guard in Beverly Hills thanks to a mutual childhood friend, Jenny Summers.
-Mikey shows Axel some German bearer bonds and Axel wonders how he got them, but chooses not to question him about it.
-After hanging out at a bar, they return to Axel's apartment where two men, Zack and Casey, knock Axel unconscious, confront Mikey about the bearer bonds and then kill him.
+Axel Foley is a plainclothes Detroit police detective whose latest unauthorized sting operation goes sour when two uniformed officers intervene, resulting in a high-speed chase through the city that causes widespread damage.
+Axel's superior, Inspector Douglas Todd, reprimands him for his reckless behavior and threatens to fire him unless he changes his ways.

+Axel arrives at his apartment to find it has been broken into by his childhood friend, Michael "Mikey" Tandino.
+Mikey had done prison time for a car theft the pair had committed in their youth, but has since landed a job as a security guard in Beverly Hills thanks to mutual friend Jenny Summers.
+Mikey reveals he has some German bearer bonds but does not explain how he obtained them.
+Returning to the apartment after going to a bar, Axel and Mikey are taken by surprise by two men, Zack and Casey, who knock Axel unconscious, confront Mikey about the bonds, and murder him.

-Axel asks to investigate Mikey's murder, but Inspector Todd refuses to allow it because of his close ties to Mikey.
-Axel uses the guise of taking vacation time to head to Beverly Hills to solve the crime alone.
-He finds Jenny working in an art gallery and learns about Mikey's ties to Victor Maitland, the gallery's owner.
-Posing as a flower deliveryman, Axel goes to Maitland's office and tries to question him about Mikey, but is thrown out a window by Maitland's bodyguards and arrested.
-At the police station, Lieutenant Andrew Bogomil assigns Sergeant John Taggart and Detective Billy Rosewood to follow Axel.
-Taggart and Billy have a humiliating encounter with Axel when he sabotages their car.
-As a result, Billy and Taggart do not get along with Axel at first, but the three do begin to develop a mutual respect after they foil a robbery at a striptease bar.
+Inspector Todd refuses to assign Axel to Mikey's murder investigation.
+Axel uses the guise of taking vacation time to travel to Beverly Hills to solve the crime himself.
+Inspector Todd allows Axel to take his vacation but also warns Axel he will be fired should he investigate Mikey’s murder.
+Jenny learns about Mikey's ties to Victor Maitland, owner of the art gallery that employs her.
+Axel goes in disguise to Maitland's office to question him about Mikey, but is ejected by Maitland's bodyguards and arrested.
+Beverly Hills Police Department Lieutenant Andrew Bogomil assigns Sergeant John Taggart and Detective Billy Rosewood to follow Axel, who humiliates them by disabling their car's exhaust with a banana.
+Rosewood and Taggart's dislike of Axel changes to mutual respect when they co-operatively foil a robbery at a striptease bar.